frontend-hour/frontend-hour/general-interview-questions/FAQ.md

     }
 }
 ```
-### Discussion Transcript
+#### Discussion & Transcript
 - How do you Invalidating Cache
 - On what Criteria Cache will be cleared.
 - I will add time stamp when storing in store
 - sorted based on time stamp in store
-- Based on time ciriteria of data, I will expiry flag to data
+- Based on time ciriteria of data, I will set expiry flag to data
-And check the falag with time
+And check the flag with time
 Actual time
 When accessed the data in store
 - There has to be timer that cleans based expiry